-WordPress shortcode plugins are a specific type of WordPress code that let you do many things with minimal effort inside WordPress.
+WordPress shortcode plugins are a cool way of extending WordPress’ functionality and literally do amazing things with minimal effort inside WordPress.
 In a nutshell, shortcode plugins let you create placeholders for convoluted pieces of code or features that can then be easily added inside your content inside the WordPress editor.

 I’m using this plugin for everything from adding columns, call to action buttons, to responsive Youtube videos.
 You can see all of this on this page on my site for example: